CISecurity/ControlsAssessmentSpecification/control-3/control-3.2.rst

 Operations
 ----------
 #.
-For each deployed vulnerability scanner, check whether it is in the list of authenticated vulnerability scanners
+For each deployed vulnerability scanner, check whether it is in the list of authenticated vulnerability scanners, noting those that are and those that are not
 #.
 For each deployed vulnerability scanner, verify that it has been used within time threshold
 #.
 For each authorized vulnerability scanner
 	#.
 Enumerate endpoints covered